 Contact Us Now

-Call Carl David Ceder at 214.702.CARL (2275) if you are facing any license suspension issues regarding your ability to drive (and regardless of whether it resulted from a DWI arrest or not).
-Contact The Law Offices of Carl David Ceder, PLLC, and let us help mount an effective defense in your DWI case, including doing everything possible to preserve your ability to drive.
-Call 214.702.CARL (2275) for a free consultation and evaluation.
+Call Carl David Ceder at 214.702.CARL(2275) or at 469.2000.DWI(394) if you are facing any license suspension issues regarding your ability to drive (and regardless of whether it resulted from a DWI arrest or not).
+Contact The Law Offices of Carl David Ceder and let us help mount an effective defense in your DWI case, including doing everything possible to preserve your ability to drive.
+Call 214.702.CARL(2275) for an initial consultation and evaluation of your case.